gagle/node-properties/README.md

 Options:

 - __path__ - _Boolean_
 		By default `parse()` reads a String.
 If you want to read a file set this option to true.
 If this option is used the callback is mandatory.
-It takes 2 parameters, a possible error and the object with all the properties.
+It gets 2 parameters, a possible error and the object with all the properties.
 - __comments__ - _String_ | _Array_
 	Allows you to add additional comment tokens.
 The token must be a single printable non-whitespae ascii character.
 If the `strict` option is not set, the tokens `#` and `!` are parsed as comment tokens.